 The mean forecast predicts that there will be 32,172 people employed in Knox County in 2031.
 This represents an addition of 2,569 number of employed people over the next 10 years.
-Using the 0.75-1.00 ratios, an estimated 1,925-2,569 additional housing units are needed over the next 10 years to keep up with employment growth trends.
-This corresponds to an average annual construction of 192-297 housing units based solely on employment growth projections.
+Multiplying by 0.75, an estimated 1,925 additional housing units are needed over the next 10 years to keep up with employment growth trends.
+This corresponds to an average annual construction of 175 housing units.